 Core number skills are also key to Year 6, including times tables, which can be practised on a range of technology devices via the Times Table Rockstars App/website.
 This will be a weekly part of the children’s homework, and the aim is to have three 15–30-minute sessions practising their times tables.
 Having instant recall of key number facts and times tables will assist the children in a range of mathematical topic areas, not to mention in other curriculum areas also.

-We require the children to bring in their PE kits on a Monday and take them home on a Friday as we like to be prepared for spontaneous outdoor lessons and activities when the weather allows.
-For example, we have completed many orienteering tasks (linked to the curriculum) this term already which allowed the children to develop and practise their arithmetic, reasoning and SPAG skills.
+Physical Education is paramount in promoting the health and well-being of the children.
+As such, we expect all children to bring their PE kits to school on a Monday morning and take them home at the end of the school week on a Friday.
+This will allow the children to be prepared for their scheduled PE lessons, as well as allowing for spontaneous outdoor lessons and activities when the weather allows.
+For example, we may complete orienteering tasks (linked to the curriculum) during the year which will allow the children to develop arithmetic, problem solving and reasoning and SPAG skills.

-In the event of remote-learning, we share learning and resources through Classdojo.
-Parents and children are able to post messages, photos and videos and parents can see work and send me messages too.
+At Witton Gilbert Primary School, we use Class Dojo to communicate class messages and celebrate successes with families and carers.
+In the unlikely event of having to employ remote-learning, we will share learning and resources through Class Dojo.
+Parents and children are able to post messages, photos and videos and parents can see work and send messages to the teaching staff too.
 This is a really strong way of keeping our learning up to date and staying connected with our class.
-If you have any difficulties accessing Classdojo, please contact the school office for further support.
+If you have any difficulties accessing Class Dojo, please contact the school office for further support.